-The Board Administrator, after consultation with the Chair, shall schedule_a realistic time period for each appointment, interview, conference, or other scheduled item of business and shall confirm all appointments including time allotted.
+The Board Administrator, after consultation with the Chair, shall schedule each appointment, interview, conference, or other scheduled item of business and shall confirm all appointments including time allotted.
 Further, the Chair, in consultation with the Board Administrator and the Town Manager, shall decide the meeting date on which any given agenda item shall appear.